MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/photon/setting-up-photon-unity-networking-with-playfab.md

 Ensure that no **Authentication Denied** errors are present in the console.
 At this point, you have set up minimal PlayFab and Photon integration.

-## Photon Room Event + Cloud Script
+## Photon Room Event + CloudScript

 Photon matchmaking system has the concept of a room.
 If you are not familiar with this concept, please consult with the [Photon Matchmaking Guide](https://doc.photonengine.com/en-us/realtime/current/reference/matchmaking-and-lobby).

 PlayFab allows you to intercept various room events.
-The following room events require only **Cloud Script** to be intercepted:
+The following room events require only **CloudScript** to be intercepted:

 - RoomCreated
 - RoomJoined